lkeab/BCNet/README.md

     <tr>
         <td><center><img src="figures/fig_vis2_new.png" height="260">

 Qualitative instance segmentation results of our BCNet, using ResNet-101-FPN and Faster R-CNN detector.
 The bottom row visualizes squared heatmap of **object contour and mask predictions** by the two GCN layers for the occluder and occludee in **the same ROI region** specified by the red bounding box, which also makes the final segmentation result of BCNet more explainable than previous methods.
 The heatmap visualization of GCN-1 in fourth column example shows that **BCNet handles multiple occluders with in the same RoI by grouping them together**.
+See our paper for more visual examples and comparisons.
           </center></td>
 </tr>
 </table>